-The TYPHOON “TC” range of centrifugal fans incorporates many years of experience in the design and manufacture of fans for drying and conditioning of grain, potatoes and onions, and in more recent years wood chip.
+The TYPHOON “TC” range of centrifugal fans incorporates many years of experience in the design and manufacture of fans for drying and conditioning of grain, potatoes, onions, seeds, straw/hay and, in more recent years, wood chip.

 They are of rugged all steel construction and have high efficiency backward curved impellers which have non-overloading characteristics whilst maintaining excellent performance against high back pressures.
 Powered by 3 phase 415v 50Hz electric motors, engine or tractor PTO.
 Available in standard external fan house configuration or downward discharge, on tunnel configuration.